EricssonResearch/EST-OSCORE/draft-selander-ace-coap-est-oscore.md

 ## PSK Based Authentication
-Another method to bootstrap EST services requires a pre-shared OSCORE context between the EST-oscore client and EST-oscore server.
+Another method to bootstrap EST services requires a pre-shared OSCORE security context between the EST-oscore client and EST-oscore server.
 Authentication using the Implicit TA is no longer required since the shared security context authenticates both parties.
-The client and server have access to the same master secret as well as
+The EST-oscore client and EST-oscore server need access to the same OSCORE Master Secret as well as the OSCORE identifiers (Sender ID and Recipient ID) from which an OSCORE security context can be derived, see {{RFC8613}}.
+Some optional parameters may be provisioned if different from the default value:

-  * a server identifier
-  * a client identifier
-  * a context identifier
+  * an ID context distinguishing between different OSCORE security contexts to use,
-  * an AEAD algorithm
+  * an AEAD algorithm,
-  * an HKDF algorithm
+  * an HKDF algorithm,
-  * a salt
+  * a master salt, and
-  * a replay window type and size
+  * a replay window size.

-The OSCORE specification {{RFC8613}} makes use of the 'kid context' header parameter in the COSE object to indicate which OSCORE security context to use.

 ## EDHOC with alternative authentication methods
 {{edhoc}} describes the use of EDHOC in combination with certificates during the initial bootstrap phase.
 The latter requires that the Implicit TA is equipped with certificates capable of authenticating the EST-oscore server.
 Since EDHOC also supports authentication with RPKs and PSKs, the Implicit TA can be populated alternatively with RPKs and PSKs.
 Similarly to {{edhoc}}, client authentication can be performed with long-lived RPKs or long-lived PSKs, installed by the manufacturer.
 Re-enrollment requests can be authenticated through a valid certificate issued previously by the EST-oscore server or by using the key material available in the Implicit TA.

-# CBOR Encoding of EST Payloads
+# CBOR Encoding of EST Payloads {#cbor-payloads}

 Current EST based specifications transport messages using the ASN.1 data type declaration.
 It would be favorable to use a more compact representation better suitable for constrained device implementations.
 In this appendix we list CBOR encodings of requests and responses of the mandatory EST functions (see {{est-functions}}).